jharrispe/ticker/README.md

 ## Pepperstone RSS Ticker

-RSS feed is derived from https://live-pricing.pepperstone.com/quotes
+Based on the screenshot, I copied the RSS feed and adapted it to take live RSS feed from https://live-pricing.pepperstone.com/quotes.

 # Parameters